keptn/keptn.github.io/content/docs/quickstart/_index.md

 This exercise includes a small application called podtatohead.

 * This uses a Service Level Indicator (SLI) that represents [the time to do something] in the application.
-This is a standard SLI that is included in Keptn by default.
+And SLI is a value that that can represent any information that your observability data platform stores about your software..
-You can define your own SLIs for any value that can be calculated from the data provided by your observability platform;
+This exercise uses an SLI that is included in Keptn by default for Prometheus, which is the data platform we are using.
-in this case, we are using Prometheus.
+You can also define your own SLIs for any value that can be calculated from the data provided by your observability platform.

 * [omitting mention of keptn add-resource -- seems an unnecessary complication here]